SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 However, this comes at the expense of a loss of temporal degrees of freedom for statistical inference in further analysis.
 This is an important point to consider alongside the denoising performance.

+The average loss in temporal degrees of freedom by regressor number is summarised in {numref}`fig:dof-fig`.
 In fMRIPrep, high-pass filtering is done through discrete cosine-basis regressors, labeled as `cosine_*` in fMRIPrep confounds output.
 In the following section, the number of discrete cosine-basis regressors will be denoted as $c$.